-Prior to any procedure, we will assess the current state of your pets mouth during an oral exam.
-This assessment does not give us a complete picture but will allow us to come up with a general estimate of work required and price.
+Prior to any procedure, we will assess the current state of your pet's mouth during an oral exam.
+This assessment does not give us a complete picture but will allow us to come up with a general estimate of work required.
 Pet dental procedures are similar to human dental care and involve cleaning, polishing and sealing of the teeth.
 The difference is that pets need to be sedated in order to complete a thorough oral exam, cleaning and dental xrays.
 It is only during the procedure that we can accurately evaluate the current state of your pets teeth, gums and bone.
 If more serious conditions are discovered, deep scaling, periodontal treatment, or dental extractions may be required.
 Our technicians will label a dental chart during the procedure so we have a record for future appointments.

 During your pet's teeth cleaning, a dental technician will gently clean the surface of the teeth with an ultrasonic scaler that cleans using the vibrations of sound waves and water.
-After scaling, the technician gently polishes your pets teeth to complete their dental cleaning, as a smoother tooth surface makes it more difficult for plaque and tarter to form.
+After scaling, the technician gently polishes your pets teeth to complete their dental cleaning, as a smooth tooth surface makes it more difficult for plaque and tarter to form.
 The technician then applies a sealant that helps prevent plaque build up for up to 2 weeks.
 After the cleaning, we will provide you with a comprehensive analysis of your pet's oral health with at-home oral hygiene tips specific to your pet.
 Home dental care is critical to maintaining good oral hygiene in your pet, just as brushing is critical to our health.

 Some simple home hygiene tips are:

 Brushing your pet’s teeth as little as 3 times a week can cut down on 50-60% of tartar build-up